 Following metamorphosis in the pupal stage, the once spiny caterpillar has transformed into a multicolored fuzzy caterpillar.

-The caterpillar has orange, dark gray, and white coloring and yellow tips.
+The caterpillar has orange, dark gray, white coloring, and yellow tips.
 The caterpillar maintains its head through each instar.

 During the latter part of spring and the beginning of summer, You may find caterpillars of the sweet gale-eating on plants such as yarrows, spurge, sorrel, and plantain.

-The brightly colored moth caterpillar, once it has completed its metamorphosis into a pupa, transforms into a hairy brown moth with strongly speckled patterns on its forewings.
+Once the brightly colored moth caterpillar has metamorphosed into a pupa, it transforms into a hairy brown moth with strongly speckled patterns on its forewings.

-The moth has delicate white hind wings, contributing to its graceful and alluring appearance when it is in flight.
+The moth has delicate white hind wings, contributing to its graceful and alluring appearance when in flight.

 The immature stage of the sweet gale moth caterpillar can be identifiable by the orange stripe that runs along its flanks and the light gray band that runs along its back.
 In addition to that, it has numerous tufts of spikes.